Skip to main content

 Keisha Demps

 Keisha is part of the partnership development team, brokering relationships with industry and government partners.
 Her duties include developing and managing outreach and engagement of current and prospective businesses while fostering opportunities for collaboration with faculty and students.
-Keisha obtained her bachelor’s degree from the University of Arizona.
-Little known fact – she spent two years as a professional athlete and trained as an alternate for the 2000 Olympics.
+Keisha earned her bachelor’s degree from the University of Arizona.

 Heather Gately